CUBRID/cubrid-manual/en/sql/schema/view_stmt.rst

 ::

     ERROR: Check option exception on view b_view.

+The below updates the old view's definition, In addition, this adds a view's comment.

 .. code-block:: sql

     --creating view which name is as same as existing view name